 Atrivity is a platform that empowers employees and channels to learn, develop, and perform better through games have identified eight trends influencing the growth and adoption of gamification including:

-- Gamification for Digital Events are here to stay, people are time and resource poor, and will more likely attend a digital event rather than invest time and resources in travelling.
+- Gamification for Digital Events is here to stay, people are time and resource-poor, and will more likely attend a digital event rather than invest time and resources in travelling.

 - Gamification for Millennials and gen-Z is their new normal, being a generation who have grown up with, and become habitually attuned to Facebook and Instagram.

-- Start of Virtual Reality and Augmented Reality is speeding up and offers new creative approaches.
+- The start of Virtual Reality and Augmented Reality is speeding up and offers new creative approaches.

 - Remote onboarding becomes standard as we all adapt to a globalised and diversified work environment.

-- Gamification helping to reduce hospital strains with emerging telehealth innovation.
+- Gamification helps to reduce hospital strains with emerging telehealth innovation.

-- Customization of, and access to contents allows us to visit museums, galleries, libraries virtually
+- Customization of, and access to content allows us to visit museums, galleries, and libraries virtually

-- Knowledge evaluation metrics has become common proactive through the use of app-based dashboards and scorecards that provide gamified reward and recognition processes
+- Knowledge evaluation metrics have become common proactive through the use of app-based dashboards and scorecards that provide gamified reward and recognition processes

-- Gamification as an Enterprise “must-have” tactic to attract and retain talent.
+- Gamification is an Enterprise “must-have” tactic to attract and retain talent.